A warning to any man whose hair loss

 As well as using hats and baseball caps, hatfishers also employ such tactics as closely cropping their photographs so as not to show anything above their eyebrows.
 Proponents of the trend claim that men are merely doing what women do with make up and trying to make the best of what they’ve got; opponents, however, feel it to be a duplicitous attempt to conceal the truth.

 Common among men

 Hatfishing is thought to be especially common among men with the genetic hair loss condition male pattern baldness

 , mainly because so many people are affected by it as many as 50% of men by the time they reach their 50s.
 While some men appear unphased by their thinning hair, especially if they feel comfortable with the shaven-headed look, for a great many more the opposite is true.
 However, people interviewed for an article in thecut.com say that denying potential dates the chance of seeing your real hair is just as dishonest as using an old photograph.

 Interviewed for the article, a 32-year-old writer named Jean says: “I went out with a guy who wore a baseball cap on our first date.
 We got a coffee, so it wasn’t a super-formal setting, but then I remembered that he was wearing a hat in one of his profile photos on (the dating website) Bumble, too.
 After we started dating, I realised that he wore his hats all the time to hide his bald spot.”

-At Belgravia, the condition can often be effectively dealt with through the use of a custom hair loss treatment course – e Male pattern baldness has two MHRA and FDA approved medications – finasteride 1mg and minoxidil – which have been shown to stabilise existing shedding, promote hair regrowth and prevent baldness with on-going use.
+The condition can often be effectively dealt with through the use of a recommended hair loss treatment course; Male Pattern Baldness has two MHRA licensed and FDA approved medications finasteride 1mg and minoxidil which have been shown to stabilise existing shedding, promote hair regrowth and prevent baldness